kubeshop/tracetest-cloud-charts/README.md

 You can choose any hostname you want.
 This helm repo imposes no limitation on this.

-If you choose to use a resolving mechanism that is not available within the Kubernetes cluster where Tracetest runs, you can configure the cluster's CoreDNS to point the selected hostname to the Traefik Service.
+If you choose to use a DNS resolving mechanism that is not available within the Kubernetes cluster where Tracetest runs, you can configure the cluster's CoreDNS to point the selected hostname to the Traefik Service.
 We provide a [script for this](./scripts/coredns_config.sh)

-If you want to use managed agents and send tracing info to them from outside the cluster, you need to set a wildcard subdomain.
+If you want to use managed agents and send OpenTelemetry trace data to them from outside the cluster, you need to set a wildcard subdomain.

 > **Does this mean that Tracetest will be accessible from the internet?**
 >